 Exceptionally and at the Network User's request, the TSO may also supply these two overviews on an hourly basis.

-Monthly allocation overview for Domestic Exit Points
+Monthly allocation overview for Domestic Points

-Monthly Provisional Allocations for one or more Domestic Exit Points shall be available by the twentieth (20th) Business Days of the following month.
+Monthly Provisional Allocations for one or more Domestic Points shall be available by the twentieth (20th) Business Days of the following month.

-Monthly Final Allocations for one or more Domestic Exit Points shall be made available later on the Electronic Data Platform, following completion of the metering validation process and in conjunction with the invoicing process.
+Monthly Final Allocations for one or more Domestic Points shall be made available later on the Electronic Data Platform, following completion of the metering validation process and in conjunction with the invoicing process.

 Monthly allocation overview for ZTP Trading Services